Jean Chardin: Family

+Chardin had three brothers, Daniel, Antoine, and Guillaume, and a sister Charlotte.
+His brother Guillaume, named William Chardin in England, was involved in a Court of Chancery case alongside Jean.
+The two brothers and Nicholas Chardin, were named as co-defendants in a 1696 Lincolnshire property dispute alongside Charles Fairfax, 5th Viscount Fairfax of Emley against George Porter.

 He had four sons and three daughters.
-His eldest son, John, was created a baronet 1720 and died unmarried.
-He had three others, Daniel, Charles and George.
+His eldest son Charles was born in March 1684 but proved a huge disappointment to his father.
+Charles was subsequently sent to live in Madras with his uncle, Daniel Chardin, a merchant who served as the Mayor of Madras starting in 1698.
+John, was created a baronet 1720 and died unmarried.
+He had two other sons Daniel and George.
 He left his large Kempton Manor House and estate, Sunbury-on-Thames to his nephew Sir Philip Chardin Musgrave.

 Value of Chardin's work

 Modern scholars consider the 1811 edition of Voyages (edited by the Orientalist Louis-Mathieu Langlès) to be the standard version.
 The complete book has never been translated into English; in fact, English-language versions contain less than half of the original material.

 Early readers commended Chardin's work for its fullness and fidelity, and he received praise from a number of Enlightenment thinkers, among them Montesquieu, Rousseau, Voltaire and Gibbon.
 Latter-day scholars of Persia also vouch for his importance; according to John Emerson, "his information on Safavid Persia outranks that of all other Western writers in range, depth, accuracy, and judiciousness."
 Chardin travelled far and wide, had a good command of the Persian language, and left detailed accounts of the places and people he encountered.
 He also had direct access to the Safavid court, and his descriptions of contemporary politics and administration are highly regarded.
 Although there are occasional lapses in his books, he is generally trusted as a reliable witness, and his work has been used as a source for diverse studies on Safavid history, government, economics, anthropology, religion, art and culture.